-PROVIDERS SUBMITTING CLAIMS For Services In California For Emergency Services Outside of California Prudent Buyer Plan P.O.
+PROVIDERS SUBMITTING CLAIMS For Services In California For Services Outside of California Prudent Buyer Plan P.O.
 Box 60007 Los Angeles, CA 90060-0007 Submit to your local Blue Cross and / or Blue Shield plan in the state where the service is rendered.
-To ensure prompt claims processing, include the 3 digit alpha prefix (JEX) that precedes the patient's ID number.
+To ensure prompt claims processing, include the 3 digit alpha prefix (TRJ) that precedes the patient's ID number.

 COVERED PERSONS SUBMITTING CLAIMS

-For Services Inside California or Emergency Services Outside of California
+For Services In or Outside of California

-Emergency services outside or came

-HealthComp Administrators

-P. O. Box 45018

-Fresno, CA 93718-5018
+HealthComp Administrators P. O. Box 45018 Fresno, CA 93718-5018